 Baked chicken and potatoes on a sheet pan is a staple dinner in many Greek households not only because it’s easy but also because it’s delicious and healthy at the same time.
-For the meat it is best to use chicken thighs (like this Greek-style roast chicken from BBCgoodfood), drumsticks or chicken legs, but if you absolutely want to, you can also use a whole chicken cut into pieces (more about that in a while) or only breast.
+For the meat it is best to use chicken thighs (like this Greek-style roast chicken from BBCgoodfood), drumsticks or chicken legs, but if you absolutely want to, you can also use a whole chicken cut into pieces (more about that in a while) or only breasts.

 Almost all Greek recipes use fresh lemon juice, oregano and olive oil for the basic ingredients (think of it like a basic chicken marinade) and then it’s up to you to add something extra like mustard, a bit of honey, some paprika or a few cloves of garlic.